MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/AIGoalList.md

 [minecraft:behavior.charge_held_item](EntityGoals/minecraftBehavior_charge_held_item.md)|`minecraft:behavior.charge_held_item` allows an entity to charge and use their held item.
 [minecraft:behavior.circle_around_anchor](EntityGoals/minecraftBehavior_circle_around_anchor.md)|`minecraft:behavior.circle_around_anchor` causes an entity to circle around an anchor point placed near a point or target.
 [minecraft:behavior.controlled_by_player](EntityGoals/minecraftBehavior_controlled_by_player.md)|`minecraft:behavior.controlled_by_player` allows the entity to be controlled by the player using an item in the item_controllable property.
 On every tick, the entity will attempt to rotate towards where the player is facing with the control item whilst simultaneously moving forward.
+[minecraft:behavior.croak](EntityGoals/minecraftBehavior_croak.md)|`minecraft:behavior.croak` allows the entity to croak at a random time interval with configurable conditions.
 [minecraft:behavior.defend_trusted_target](EntityGoals/minecraftBehavior_defend_trusted_target.md)|`minecraft:behavior.defend_trusted_target` allows an entity to react with an event when a trusted target is attacked.
 [minecraft:behavior.defend_village_target](EntityGoals/minecraftBehavior_defend_village_target.md)|`minecraft:behavior.defend_village_target` allows the entity to stay in a village and defend the village from aggressors.
 If a player is in bad standing with the village, this goal will cause the entity to attack the player regardless of filter conditions.
 [minecraft:behavior.delayed_attack](EntityGoals/minecraftBehavior_delayed_attack.md)|`minecraft:behavior.delayed_attack` allows the entity to stay in a village and defend the village from aggressors.
 If a player is in bad standing with the village, this goal will cause the entity to attack the player regardless of filter conditions.
+[minecraft:behavior.dig](EntityGoals/minecraftBehavior_dig.md)|`minecraft:behavior.dig` activates the "DIGGING" actor flag during the specified duration.
+Currently only Warden can use the dig goal.
 [minecraft:behavior.door_interact](EntityGoals/minecraftBehavior_door_interact.md)|`minecraft:behavior.door_interact` allows an entity to interact with doors.
 [minecraft:behavior.dragonchargeplayer](EntityGoals/minecraftBehavior_dragonchargeplayer.md)|`minecraft:behavior.dragonchargeplayer`  allows this entity to attack a player by charging at them.
 The player is chosen by the `minecraft:behavior.dragonscanning`.
 Can only be used by the Ender Dragon.
 [minecraft:behavior.dragondeath](EntityGoals/minecraftBehavior_dragondeath.md)|`minecraft:behavior.dragondeath` controls the entity's death state and animation.